Alibatala/Alibatala/README.md

 🎨 In my free time, I enjoy exploring **Graphic Design** and watch short, insightful tutorials on web development — from building clean HTML structures to using advanced elements and tags.

-My goal is to become a full-stack developer while keeping a strong creative edge through design.
+My goal is to become a full-stack developer
 ---

 🔧 Skills I'm Developing